yxt916/px4-omnidirectional-avoidance-under-certain-conditions-/README.md

 The drone will remember the uniform linear motion of person, when person comes from behind, the drone can still avoidance.

-It's design is original by "yxt916", protected by copyrigh.
+It's original designed by "yxt916", protected by copyright.